 Timber Frame Construction

 The rainforests of Central America might not be the first place that you think of when you hear the term “timber frame construction” but this age-old technique of joining large, dimensional timbers using mortise and tenon joinery and wooden pegs has become one of our most popular building styles.
 Attractive and gorgeous timber frame buildings dot our campus and community and thanks to our close building friends SKIP DEWHIRST and LIZABETH MONIZ who introduced us to timber framing in 2007, we have become quite proficient over the years building at this way.
+Read an excellent blog article on timber framing at the Ranch here.

 Lime and Earthen Plasters

 The Ceiba Lounge was completed in 2014 and is a part of a larger structure in the Main House area that is also home to the Ranch whole foods processing and fermentation kitchen or our "Foodsmithery".
 Jules Davey was the lead builder who made this project happen.
 The Ceiba, as most people it for short, was made using 5 different earth building techniques including wattle and daub, cob and taquesal.
-The floor is poured abode and the walls are finished with a combination of lime and earth plasters.
+The floor is an earthen floor and the walls are finished with a combination of lime and earth plasters.
 This space is used mainly as a hangout and meeting space and helps to alleviate some of the people pressure from the rest of the Main house.

 We used locally harvested pine and pilon for the frame, cedar for the floor and teak for the deck frame.
 The walls are made of a combination of wattle and daub, cedar and bamboo.
 It's a simple yet awesome structure.
 This extremely private cabin sits on the edge of the rainforest on Jeanne's side of the property and provides an amazing space to view wildlife, meditate, do yoga, or to simply enjoy the company of others.
 This space is for the more adventurous though it does have access to a beautiful composting toilet and electricity thanks to a small solar array that provides dependable light.
 The pure beauty and tranquility of the immediate area and the comfortable queen sized bed more than make up for its lack of modern comforts.
 And for early morning hikers, simply plop out of bed, walk a few steps, and enjoy the solitude and beauty of the rainforest.
 We doubled the size of this cabin with a sitting room addition built in 2014.